artineering-io/flair-docs/flair/getting-started/globals.md

 {: .warning}

 ####	Canvas Shading
-Defines the amount of external diffuse shading of the canvas.
+The amount of external diffuse shading of the canvas.

 <figure>
 	<video autoplay loop muted playsinline>